fengyuanchen/vue-countdown/README.md

 ### countdownend

-This event fires when countdown stoped.
+This event fires when countdown stopped.

 [⬆ back to top](#table-of-contents)